Qumulo/getting-started-guide/_includes/content-reuse/admin-guides/upgrading-qumulo-core/feature-log.md

 ## Qumulo Core 7.3.0
 {{page.varDownloadsRelnotes}}
-* Added the _self-service_ permission model to Qumulo Core REST API access tokens and made changes to corresponding `qq` CLI commands
+* Added the _self-service_ permission model to Qumulo REST API access tokens and made changes to corresponding `qq` CLI commands
 * Made it possible for a user to perform operations on their own access keys without having RBAC privileges
 * Resolved issues concerning cached data on a spoke portal host cluster, directory metadata block updates made by S3 API actions, and the `GetObject` S3 API action with the Veeam client